 Now set a timer for 20 minutes and write down one or two sentences that describes more or less what happens in each chapter.
 Stick to the important stuff – the big events and changes and developments.

 When the timer chimes, look at what you’ve got.
 Does it sound and feel like the story you initially planned?
 Does it start strong, dip in the middle and kinda fizzle out at the end?
 Did writing the summary spark off a tonne of new ideas that made you go, “Aaaaah, that’s how I should’ve written it…”?

 Looking at your story from a bird’s eye view is a great way to start deconstructing it and pick out what works, what doesn’t, and where you want your story to end up.

-Marketing alert: In our full bells and whistles novel editing course we do a lotta work around how closely your original story outline corresponds with what actually happens – or should happen – in your subsequent drafts, and show you ways to align the needs of your story with the words that come out of your fingers.
-To sign up for the course and redraft the ever loving crap out of your story, check it out here.
+(Marketing alert: In our full bells and whistles novel editing course we do a lotta work around how closely your original story outline corresponds with what actually happens – or should happen – in your subsequent drafts, and show you ways to align the needs of your story with the words that come out of your fingers.
+Maybe you should, y’know, check it out?)